pivotal/docs-tap/scc/parameters-reference.hbs.md

 ## Deliverable Parameters reference

-Similarly to the section above describing the parameters that can be supplied to the Workload and the effects they have in the underlying objects, here you'll find the description of the parameters that are provided to the Deliverable object (i.e., what can be set on `deliverable.spec.params`).
+This section describes the parameters that are provided to the Deliverable object, such as what can be set on `deliverable.spec.params`.

-The Deliverable is relevant in the context os deploying to a Kubernetes cluster the configuration that has been produced throughout the resources as defined by a ClusterSupplyChain:
+The Deliverable is relevant in the context of deploying to a Kubernetes cluster that the configuration that is produced through the resources defined by a ClusterSupplyChain:

 ```